deepankarvarma/Random-Quote-Generator-using-Python/README.md

-# GitHub README for Minimal Random Quote Generator
+# Minimal Random Quote Generator

 This repository contains code for hosting a minimal quote generator website that displays a new quote every 5 seconds.
 The quotes are fetched from the [quotable API](https://api.quotable.io/).